***SERVICE INTERUPTION ADVISORY***

 - karst topography

-- organic soils
+- unstable soils

 Landowners, realtors or lawyers may wish to know about hazard lands issues on a given property in order to assist in decision-making regarding safe development of a property.
 When a municipality has zoned portions of a property as Hazard or Environmental Protection, landowners may be referred to Grey Sauble Conservation for site assessment before obtaining a building permit.